dock108/moodstream/frontend/README.md

    ```
    The app will be available at `http://localhost:3000`.

-Copy `.env.example` to `.env.local` and update the values for your project:
+Copy `.env.local.example` to `.env.local` and update the values for your project:

 ```
 NEXT_PUBLIC_SUPABASE_URL=